Employment Status: Permanent – full time

 ADACAS also recognises the importance of diversity.
 We are committed to providing a work environment in which everyone is included, treated fairly and with respect.

 Submit your resume and cover letter addressing the selection criteria via email.
-Applications close on 3 March 2022.
+Applications close on Wednesday 9 November at 5pm.
 ADACAS reserves the right to close this role early if suitable candidates are found.
 Please monitor your email regarding communication on progress of your application.